bcyong/deepgram-demo/README.md

 - **Features**:
   - Submit audio URLs for transcription
   - Submit all audio files in a GCS bucket/folder for transcription
-  - Configure keyterms and audio intelligence options
+  - Configure keyterms/keywords, search terms (phonetic search), and audio intelligence options
   - Real-time response display
   - Link to audit interface